idangozlan/verdaccio-bitbucket/readme.md

 This option provides a way to specify which teams and their roles should be authorized by Sinopia.
 If team name is set without roles it would be treated as any role grants a successful sign in for the user.
-Controversial, if roles are specified within the team, Sinopia will check if signed user are has an appropriate role in the team.
+Controversial, if roles are specified within the team, Sinopia will check if signed user has an appropriate role in the team.

 After this it is becomes possible to configure team-based access to the packages